Duda Website Pre-Launch Checklist - What's Involved

 Check logos and icons

 Another common omission is not to upload a browser favicon.
-This is an essential part of the checklist as it could impact the entire outlook of the finished website.
+This is an essential part of the checklist, as it can significantly impact the overall appearance of the finished website.

 If your website can be accessed in Europe (which is highly likely) you will need to add a banner or pop-up to get consent for the use of web cookies.
-Also, you will need to inform the user of your privacy policy if you are collecting any personal data.
+Additionally, you must inform the user of your privacy policy if you collect any personal data.
 Make sure all the policy are drafted and in place along with the correct notices on the website.

 Checklist for SEO best practices